 The cook time for steaming carrots depends on the size of the carrots, the quantity, and the method you use for steaming.

 Steaming carrots in a microwave usually takes a couple of minutes less than on a stove top or in a vegetable steamer.
 However, microwaves tend to cook unevenly, so there is a risk of overcooking your carrots.

 For this baby carrots recipe, it will take approximately 8 minutes to steam 2 pounds of baby carrots in a steamer, or 5 minutes in a microwave.
 This will cook them to al dente.

-Warm Moroccan Carrots w/ Yogurt Dressing
+Steamed Carrots with Yogurt Dressing

 - 2 lbs carrots long, thin (See NOTE 1)